jsm28/matholymp-py/docs/document-generation.rst

    mo-document-generate --day 1 paper all mo-document-generate --day 2 paper all

+This prints papers in a default order (all Contestants 1, then all Contestants 2, and so on).
+The :samp:`--exam-order {file}` option may be used to specify a text file listing contestant codes if a different order is required.

 For final papers for the website (if papers are being printed with pre-printed backgrounds, use both commands, otherwise just the first